-Retiring from Tech Early?
-Rule of 55 vs. 72(t) SEPP for Penalty-Free Retirement Account Withdrawals
+Retiring Early?
+Rule of 55 vs. 72(t) SEPP for Penalty - Free Retirement Account Withdrawals

 - Marcel Miu, CFA, CFP®